Mintos74/addUser/README.md

 # addUser
-Do added User information (number, name, old, payback)
+Do added User information (number, name, old, pay)

-Make and write on sales.txt file.
+added data was write on sales.txt file.
-If you do added something, appened data your information.
+If you do added something, saved data your txt file.